-Kristen manages operations across Toimata Foundation.
-She has worked in the Foundation for over a decade, and has had a range of responsibilities during that time.
+Kristen has worked in the Foundation for over 15 years and has had a range of responsibilities during that time.

-Her current role includes supporting the organisation's strategic direction and working closely with the Enviroschools team to manage and develop the regional funding for that programme.
+Her current role includes an overview of the internal operations of Toimata, supporting the organisation's strategic direction, and working closely with the Enviroschools team to manage and develop the regional funding partnerships.

-Before joining the foundation Kristen worked in management consultancy and project management.
+Before joining Toimata Kristen worked in management consultancy and project management.
 Her private sector experience spans a variety of industries, within New Zealand and internationally.

 A Board of Trustees governs Toimata Foundation.
 Our Trustees have a range of skills and experience.
 The current trust board members are: